npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-23-google-io-mobile-app-design.md

 There examples of apps which refer to login and register as 'sign in' and 'sign up', leaving customers confused.
 It is important you clearly differentiate between these options, so that the customer knows what to press.
 Users find login and registration difficult, many will just give up and not continue with your app.
 Passwords are hard to remember, people forget which email they used, users will forget if they actually had an account and if multiple login types are offered they will forget which one they used.
 You can help by making the login and registration forms quick and easy to fill in - ensuring the fields are easy to navigate and enter into.
 The Google Identity framework can help, allowing users to login using their Google account - or you could allow them to use their fingerprint.

-The framework also includes a feature called Smart Lock [TODO add link].
+The framework also includes a feature called [Smart Lock](https://developers.google.com/identity/smartlock-passwords/android/).
 This provides users with an assisted sign in process, possibly even skipping the whole process entirely.
 It works by allowing the login credential to be stored within Google, so that if you have logged in before the app can just sign you in automatically.
 This feature is available on both clients and websites.
 You can store the password or an account login such as Facebook or Google, then just request this from Smart Lock instead of asking the user for it.

 You should aim to build user-friendly forms, not requiring the user to manually press many small input fields.
 You could even consider scrolling the page down as the fields are filled in.
 Simple aids can also be made by matching the keyboard offered with the input type of the field they are entering into.